 Whether you simply enjoy Victorian literature or are looking to prepare for further research, the Victorian Literature MA pathway provides comprehensive training in nineteenth-century literature and culture.
-Victorian studies at Liverpool has a long history of combining a strong literary focus with a commitment to innovative critical techniques and interdisciplinary study, and the modules examine such varied issues as the relationship of Victorian writers to their Romantic predecessors; the impact of different sub-cultures in the Victorian period (print culture, theatrical culture, scientific culture); the rich variety of poetry and fantasy in the period; and how the Victorians have been received and re-shaped in the twentieth and twenty-first centuries.
+Victorian studies at the University of Liverpool has a long history of combining a strong literary focus with a commitment to innovative critical techniques and interdisciplinary study.
+Liverpool itself is, as the chairman of English Heritage remarked, 'England's finest Victorian city', and has exceptional resources in terms of museums, galleries and architecture.

-The Victorian Literature pathway also offers the opportunity for students to go on organized visits to local Victorian heritage sites including the nineteenth-century art collections at the Walker Art Gallery and the Lady Lever Art Gallery.
+The Victorian Literature pathway includes opportunities for students to go on organized visits to local Victorian heritage sites, such as the nineteenth-century art collections at the Walker Art Gallery and the Lady Lever Art Gallery.

 Research Excellence Framework (REF) 2014